An Inside Connection

 With this knowledge I keep an updated database that gives me an overview on each school I have visited.
 Once I am hired by a family, I will go through this database and select schools where the player will have the best chances to succeed.
 After a player has talked to multiple coaches, we will discuss each school and program to narrow down the schools that they will eventually apply to.
 The best situation is having multiple schools wanting a player and the family having a hard time due to all their options being great ones.

 What is my relationship and personal history with prep schools?

 I attended the United States Air Force Academy Prep School in 1995-96 for a post-grad year.
 Before choosing Air Force I also visited Army and Navy’s prep schools.
 My first cousin Brad Miller went to Maine Central Institute for his senior year of high school.
 This led him to playing for four years at Purdue before a fourteen year NBA career.
 Prep schools have changed my family’s trajectory!

 I placed my first player in at Maine Central Institute in 2008.
 Shortly thereafter I talked to my friends who coach college basketball to find out what other prep schools I should visit.
 I got a comprehensive list and visited the schools that were suggested by multiple coaches.
 Since then I have spent each year visiting prep schools in New England and other parts of the US.
+As of 2023, there are very few prep schools that I have not visited.
 These visits are vital as I can see how a campus feels and looks.
 When I meet with a coach face to face it solidifies the relationship, versus just being a voice on the other end of the phone.
 I also try to meet with the head of school and head of admissions.
 If the timing works, I can see a team in an open gym or at one of the showcase events that I attend each year.
 Seeing the type of player these prep schools recruit and the style each team plays helps me select the right schools for my clients.